 Answer Customer Questions

 Another way to engage with customers and get them to “add to cart” is to preemptively answer their questions.
 To figure out what questions customers ask, look at your product reviews and customer support issues.

-Potential topics to include here are:
+Potential topics to include are:

-- How to install or setup the product
+- How to install or set up the product

 - How to use the product